 (For Phase One Fridays I highlight Phase One recipes from the past that have been my personal favorites.
 When the garden starts exploding with green beans, this is one of my favorite ways to use them.)

 Although I love having a garden where I can grow a lot of my own vegetables, keeping up with garden vegetables can be a challenge, and if you're not diligent vegetables quickly grow too big.
 Green beans are the plant I have the hardest time with; they come on so quickly that often when I pick them I find a bunch of over-sized green beans.
-If you have garden where the beans sometimes get a little too big, this recipe for beans are braised with garlic, tomatoes, olives, capers, and a little water is a good method for making larger beans tender.
+If you have garden where the beans sometimes get a little too big, this recipe for Braised Green Beans Recipe with Garlic, Tomatoes, Olives, and Capers is a good method for making larger beans tender.
 (I'm mentioning that as a public service announcement, since I tried this recipe before I even had beans in my garden and the pictures in these photos are thin green beans from Costco!)

 Trim the end of one pound of fresh green beans.
 (You can snap off the ends, but I trim by standing up a handful of beans in my hand, then laying them down and cutting off the ends.
 Then repeat with the other end.)

 Mince 2 tsp. fresh garlic, measure capers, and coarsely chop 8 Kalamata olives.

 Heat 1 T olive oil in a heavy skillet, saute garlic, then add beans and toss to coat with hot oil.

 Add canned tomatoes and juice, Kalamata olives, capers, and water and bring beans to a simmer.
 Cook on low for 20 minutes, or until beans are tender.

 Remove lid, increase heat a little and cook until the liquid is mostly evaporated.
 Serve hot, sprinkled with thinly sliced fresh basil if desired.
 (Next time I wouldn't bother with the basil.)